 Winter is no obstacle to cycling if you choose the right gear.
 To keep warm, dry and visible you need a few extra items of kit which are readily available from your local bike shop.
 See the list of tips below for the equipment you are likely to need.
-Your local bike shop can advise on specific products – and remember that LCC members get a 10% discount at many London bike shops by showing a membership card*.
-See the links on the right for how to join and a database of shops where you can get a discount.
+Your local bike shop can advise on specific products.

 A warm, waterproof and breathable jacket keeps out the weather.
 Materials like Gortex, Sympatex, and Entrant are both waterproof and breathable enabling you to stay dry and not get sweaty.
 Most regular winter riders keep a pair of waterproof over-trousers in their panniers.
 You can also buy over-shoes for the occasional heavy downpour.

 Waterproof gloves will keep your fingers warm and dry – the better designs have reinforced and padded palms for comfort.